the-hooman/gr_autofill/docs/source/operations.rst

                          * Article
                          * Ad
                       4. Formal tone / Informal tone option activates tone format per templates of either tone option
-                      5. Suggested text to be shown in the background in grey color as per specification for the text hint :ref:`feature<m_feat>`
+                      5. Suggested text to be shown in the background in grey color as per specification for the text hint feature
 --------------------- ----------------------------------------------------------------------------------------------------------------------------
 Assumptions:          * The feature is available for Grammarly’s registered users, works by given business rules and for American English language only.
                       * The feature cannot be forcefully turned off for users with the indicated Language Preference.